AndrewLoeppky/atsc405_2018/notebooks/make_thermodiagrams_al.md

 ## Part 2 - Repeat with MetPy

-Now that we know how to derive and plot everything by hand, we can repeat this entire analysis in like 50 lines of code with Metpy.
-Metpy is a python package for reading, visualizing, and performing calculations with weather data, and has a whole bunch of well-documented, maintained functions that wrap matplotlib's regular plotting package with meteorology applications in mind - like built in methods for handling unit conversions between C and K, Pa and hPa, etc.
+Now that we know how to painstakingly derive and plot everything by hand, we can repeat this entire analysis in like 50 lines of code with Metpy.
+Metpy is a python package for reading, visualizing, and performing calculations with weather data, and has a whole bunch of well-documented, maintained functions that wrap matplotlib's regular plotting package with meteorology applications in mind - like built in methods for handling unit conversions between C and K, Pa and hPa, etc. So handy!

 [Metpy Home Page](https://unidata.github.io/MetPy/latest/index.html)

-Install with:
+Install from the command line with:
 ```
 $ mamba install metpy
 ```